dror27/dk-shack/vol2/songs/en/Footsteps Of Your Mind.md

 \
 For all those years you've been a-changing\
 Waiting patiently in line\
-For her emory to follow\
+For her memory to follow\
 On the footsteps of her mind\
 \
 Now it's all brand new\
-Shining, sparking blue (青い)
+Shining, sparking blue

 ---
 - https://soundcloud.com/drorkessler/footsteps-of-your-mind